neumino/neumino.github.io/movies.md

-### Father of the Bride
+### Prey
-*Released on 2022-07-21, vote average 6.9*
+*Released on 2022-07-26, vote average 6*

-A father coming to grips with his daughter’s upcoming wedding through the prism of multiple relationships within a big, sprawling Cuban-American family.
+On the Great Plains in 1719, Naru, a fierce and highly skilled Comanche warrior, sets out to protect her people when an unknown danger threatens them.
+But the prey she’s stalking turns out to be a highly evolved alien predator with a technically advanced arsenal.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Jqo-9bpmIR8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/p6mihTmEuD8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>